Dakshatajain/Recommendations-and-Labelling-Algorithm/Readme.md

     * a.
 Content - Readability, Similarity
     * b.
 Format - Completeness, Word count, spell check, complexity of selection process
     * c.
 Tone - Parts of Speech Tagging, Sentiment Analysis
-4. Scoring and labelling postings  - a cumulative score for each job posting has been computed based on the above three criteria.
+4. Labelling algorithm : Scoring and labelling postings  - a cumulative score for each job posting has been computed based on the above three criteria.
 This cumulative score can be used to rate the postings as good or bad (need improvement).
 5. Recommendations and Conclusion
 6. Future Scope